babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.Page.md

 ## Getting Started with Aspose.Page for .NET
 Are you ready to give Aspose.Page for .NET a try?
 Simply execute `Install-Package Aspose.Page` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.Page for .NET and want to upgrade the version, please execute `Update-Package Aspose.Page` to get the latest version.

-Execute below code snippet to see how Aspose.Page API performs against your samples or check the [GitHub Repository](https://github.com/aspose-page/Aspose.Page-for-.NET) for other common usage scenarios.
+## Create an XPS Document from Scratch via C#

-### Create an XPS Document from Scratch via C#
+Execute below code snippet to see how Aspose.Page API performs in your own environment or check the [GitHub Repository](https://github.com/aspose-page/Aspose.Page-for-.NET) for other common usage scenarios.

 ```csharp
 // create XPS document
 XpsDocument xDocs = new XpsDocument();